codatio/codat-docs/docs/auth-flow/customize/sdk-customize-code.md

 :::tip Enable users without credentials

 In your customer's organization, the person signing up through Codat may not have their credentials to hand.
-For example, it may be their accountant who actually logs into their accounting platform.
+For example, it may be their accountant who actually logs into their accounting software.

 To enable them to proceed and explore your product, make upfront authorization for different integration categories optional.
 Later, remind them to authorize or give them an option to share a Link URL or even a `mailto:` link.